 3.1.6.
 Swirl loss This kind of loss appears in the case of vaneless rotors, or in the case of guide vaned rotors if they operate off the design point.
 This loss is usually cca.
 10 % of the ideal total pressure rise.
 Considering that the guide vanes also have losses, it is understandable that preparation of guide vanes is not economical in the case of fans of moderate performance.
-An ideal solution from the viewpoint of elimination of swirl losses is to have two counterrotating rotors of equal performance - this is the so-called counter-rotating fan - ,because by this means the swirl caused by the first rotor is eliminated by the second rotor without guide vanes, and a high performance two-stage machinery is available.
-However, such a relatively expensive solution is reasonable only in the cases if the pressure rise cannot be realised with a single stage, or other aspects such as reversibility are to be taken into account.
+An ideal solution from the viewpoint of elimination of swirl losses is to have two counterrotating rotors of equal performance - this is the so-called counter-rotating fan - ,since by this means the swirl caused by the first rotor is eliminated by the second rotor without guide vanes, and a high performance two-stage machinery is made available.
+However, such a relatively expensive solution is reasonable only in cases where the pressure rise cannot be realised with a single stage, or other aspects such as reversibility are to be taken into account.
 3.1.7.
-Diffuser loss Two arrangements can be distinguished from the viewpoint of further way of the fluid exiting the axial fan: a/ The air is transported further on in a duct, b/ The air gets into the surroundings, or into an enclosure having a cross-section considerably higher than the outlet cross-section.
-In the case a/, the exit velocity and the annular velocity are to be selected as the most economical ones.
-A decelerating flow develops between the annulus and the total duct cross-section, of which losses are to be taken into account.
+Diffuser loss Two arrangements can be distinguished, with regard to the fluid exiting the axial fan:

+a/ The air is transported further on in a duct, b/ The air exits to the surroundings, or into an enclosure having a cross-section considerably larger than the outlet cross-section.
+In case a/, the exit velocity and the annular velocity are to be selected, searching for the most economical solution.
+A decelerating flow develops between the annulus and the total duct cross-section, the losses of which are to be taken into account.
 In order to reduce such losses, a hub diffuser of conical or other streamlined shape is to be applied.
 In a pessimistic approach, the diffuser losses are considered as Borda-Carnot losses [3].
-These losses are significant in the case of reltively high hub-to-tip ratio only.
-In the case b/, the axial outlet velocity is to be reduced with possibly minimum pressure losses, with use of an outer diffuser.
-In order to avoid flow separation at the hub, it is recommended to apply also a hub diffuser extending to the end of the outer diffuser.
+These losses are only significant in the case of a relatively high hub-to-tip ratio.
+In case b/, the axial outlet velocity is to be reduced while trying to minimize pressure losses, with the use of an outer diffuser.
+In order to avoid flow separation at the hub, it is recommended to also apply a hub diffuser extending to the end of the outer diffuser.
 For such an arrangement, only the diffuser losses are to be taken into account [2].

-If the kinetic energy of the fluid at the end of the diffuser is lost, the sum of diffuser losses and outlet losses is to be minimised.
-For such cases, a diffuser having less efficiency but giving lower outlet velocity may be beneficial.
+If the kinetic energy of the fluid at the end of the diffuser is lost, the sum of the diffuser losses and the outlet losses is to be minimised.
+For such cases, a diffuser having a smaller efficiency but resulting in a lower outlet velocity may be beneficial.
 3.2.
 Characteristic curve Based on the velocity triangles, an ideal linear characteristic curve with negative slope can be derived.
-In this train of thoughts, it is assumed that the shape of the trailing edge determines the outflow direction at any opereating point (as for the radial flow machines).
+In this train of thoughts, it is assumed that the shape of the trailing edge determines the outflow direction at any operating point (as for the radial flow machines).
 The realistic characteristic curve differs considerably from the ideal one (Fig. 3.8).
-The branch of characteristic curve with positive slope appears frequently.
-The hysteresis is also frequent, which means that the operating point moves along different paths along the characteristic curve when loading or unloading the machine (i.e. increasing and decreasing the volume flow rate).
+The branch of the characteristic curve having a positive slope frequently appears.
+Hysteresis is also frequent, which means that the operating point moves along different paths of the characteristic curve when loading or unloading the machine (i.e. increasing and decreasing the volume flow rate).
 In the catalogues of commercially available axial fans, only the operating ranges of negative slope (i.e. of stable operation) are offered.
-It is nor recommended to operate axial fans at low flow rates, due to the increased noise and unstable operation (surge).
+It is not recommended to operate axial fans at low flow rates, due to the increased noise and unstable operation (surge).